 - A 7.1 (or greater) home theater receiver with an unused pair of assignable amp channels.

-- A pair of speakers that each have two sets of input terminals.
+- A pair of floor-standing speakers or bookshelf speakers that each have two sets of input terminals.

-- Four sets of speaker cables (two for each speaker).
+- Four sets of speaker cables (two sets for each speaker).

 Preparing your speakers